Tay Christmas Score Event

 Directions / Parking

 Car park at junction of Glendevon Road and Glenlochay Road, Perth, PH2 0AS.
 Parking at the small car park and in the surrounding roads when car park full.
 There won't be parking marshalls.
-Park sensibly with consideration for local residents.
+Park sensibly with consideration for local residents and other users of the area, and keep children and dogs away from parked cars.

 Registration & Start Times